top of page

 What ages do we treat?

-We evaluate any age though it is dependent on the consultation if medication are recommended.
+We evaluate any age though it is dependent on the consultation if medication is recommended.
+So we see child and adolescents, adults and geriatric patients.

 Do we offer therapy in our office?

-We do not currently have therapist in out office.
+No, we do not currently have a therapist in our office, just medication management.

-Yes we offer this for both depression and obsessive compulsive disorder.
+Yes, we offer this for both depressive and obsessive compulsive disorders.

 What are the follow up expectations?